kenlukas/teractf/Lunch_and_Learns/Jun_2025/General-DontYouLoveBanners/README.md

 ```

 Yes!
 Note: /etc/shadow should never be readable by anyone but root!
 The /etc/shadow file is where Linux stores the hashed password value.
 That hash value for the root password follows 'root:'.
-Based on the '$6$' you can find this is a SHA512 hash.
+Based on the '$6$', you can find that this is a SHA512 hash.

-A hash is a one way algorithm.
-In this case it converts a plaintext password to something completely (and hopefully uniquely) different.
+A hash is a one-way algorithm.
+In this case, it converts a plaintext password to something completely different (and hopefully unique).
 Once the password is hashed, the system has no means of knowing what the password was.
-When you log in and supply your password, the system hashes the value you submit and compares it with what's in the file.
+When you log in and supply your password, the system hashes the value you submit and compares it with the value stored in the file.
 If it matches, you gave the correct password.
 This is good and bad.
-The bad part is that whatever value I input will always return the same hashed output.
-The good part is, if you use a unique password it's unlikey it will be found in a list of leaked passwords.
-These lists are frequently used with password crackers like HashCat, or John the Ripper.
-For this exercise, we'll use the latter but both have their pros and cons.
+The downside is that the value I input will always return the same hashed output.
+The good part is that if you use a unique password, it's unlikely to be found in a list of leaked passwords.
+These lists are frequently used with password crackers like HashCat or John the Ripper.
+For this exercise, we'll use the latter, but both have their pros and cons.
 We'll use a password list called rockyou.txt.
 This password list was created from a data breach of the company [RockYou](https://en.wikipedia.org/wiki/RockYou).
 It contains over 14 million unique passwords pulled from that breach.

 I copied the root line from /etc/shadow into a file called root_pw.txt